One Place for the Right Answer

 | Staff departure | Knowledge walks out the door.
 Critical spreadsheets lost or orphaned. | Systems persist.
 Knowledge is documented.
 Transition is managed. |

 The compounding effect is what makes this worth the effort.
 Trusted data enables better decisions.
 Better decisions improve outcomes.
 Improved outcomes justify further investment in data quality.
 The cycle builds on itself.
-This is how you build the foundation for scaling without adding proportional complexity.
+This is how you build the foundation for scaling without adding proportional complexity, and it is a prerequisite for genuine vertical integration across your operations.

 Signs You Are Ready to Start